livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 However, if the current authors feel that the contributions rise to the level of authorship, they can add new authors when the next major version is submitted.

 Exactly what constitutes a "significant" contribution is by necessity subjective, and authors should endeavor to be generous.
-In general LiveCoMS hopes that authors and contributors will be able to sort out these issues amicably, but we may in some cases be able to help resolve disputes.
+In general, LiveCoMS hopes that authors and contributors will be able to sort out these issues amicably.
+In some cases, editors may be able to help resolve disputes.
-We expect the following situations may deserve particular attention:
+We offer the following guidelines for contributors:
-- *Contributors who deserve authorship*: If contributions are particularly significant, addition to authorship may be warranted.
-Ideally, contributors concerned about authorship should sort out whether their contribution will merit authorship with the existing authors before contributing to avoid problems.
+- *Contributors who deserve authorship*: If contributions are particularly significant (e.g., resulting in a new section added the manuscript), addition to authorship may be warranted.
+Ideally, contributors concerned about authorship should, before contributing, discuss with existing authors whether their contribution will merit authorship.
-- *Contributions not being accepted*: If contributors are making suggestions or proposing changes which are being ignored or rejected, the contributors should first strive to convince the authors and community by providing sufficiently compelling data and arguments.
-If this fails, the lack of engagement with issues raised may become a factor in the review process of subsequent versions of the paper.
+- *Contributions not being accepted*: If contributors are making suggestions or proposing changes which are being ignored or rejected, the contributors should first strive to convince the authors and community of the contributions' merit by providing sufficiently compelling data and arguments.
+If this fails, the lack of engagement with issues raised may become a factor considered by the editors during the review process of subsequent versions of the paper.
-- *Review of subsequent versions*: GitHub provides an automatic mechanism for tracking contributions, via the GitHub repository's history.
-This may be examined when revised versions of the article are being considered for publication both to ensure appropriate credit is being given, and to check that authors are engaging with and addressing substantial issues raised by the community.
+- *Review of subsequent versions*: GitHub provides an automatic mechanism for tracking contributions via the GitHub repository's history.
+This should be examined when revised versions of the article are being considered for publication both to ensure appropriate credit is being given, and to check that authors are engaging with and addressing substantial issues raised by the community.
 A failure to substantively engage in discussions on issues raised may prevent new updates of the work from being accepted.

 # Other Policies for Submitted Articles